- Loose skin under the eyes is caused by genetics, aging and overexposure to the sun.

 Similarly, facial exercises are sometimes suggested to tighten excess skin.
 Proponents believe that the increased circulation caused by exercise washes away some of the molecules responsible for causing skin laxity; however, there is currently no evidence to support the claim that facial exercises tighten the skin under the eyes.

 Genetics, aging and photodamage contribute to the breakdown of collagen and elastin fibers in the skin.
-As a result, wrinkles, crow’s feet, fine lines and loose skin form under the eyes.
+As a result, wrinkles, fine lines, crows feet and loose skin form under the eyes.

 Using OTC and prescription topicals, such as creams, lotions and toners, can stimulate collagen production and lead to a more youthful appearance.
 Topicals can be added to your existing skin care routine to both protect your skin from signs of aging and combat mild skin laxity.

 For more immediate and dramatic results, nonsurgical and surgical options are available.
-The proper procedure for you depends on the severity of your condition, your preference and consultation from your dermatologist.
+The adequate procedure for you will depend on the severity of your condition, your preference and the results of the consultation you have with your dermatologist.